 Not knowing quite what to expect and awaiting the surprise on the other side, I arrived at Manoh Pier in Koh Yao Noi.
 The quiet island pace was immediately noticeable and a pleasant change from the busyness of Phuket.
 Several taxis awaited at the pier taking tourists to the various hotels and bungalows.
 The taxi was a very little 100 THB for wherever you needed to get to on the island.

-The islands pace and beauty took me back.
+The island’s pace and beauty took me back.
 The peace and tranquillity dug deep and forced you to breathe and relax.
 I arrived at Koh Yao Beach bungalows where the smiley staff greeted me and showed me to my bungalow home for the night.
-Koh Yao Noi is known for a more exclusive crowd with a couple of high-end resorts, which will cater for the fussiest of holidaymakers.
-But having said that, there is also no shortage of reasonably priced, beautifully presented and comfortable bungalows available along the water.
+Koh Yao Noi is known for a more exclusive crowd with a couple of high-end resorts, which will cater to the fussiest of holidaymakers.
+But having said that, there is also no shortage of reasonably priced, beautifully presented, and comfortable bungalows available along the water.

 There is one road that circles the southern half of the island.
 The north part has a couple of small dirt roads leading to a National Park covering the top of the island.
 I rented a bike and ventured around the island, which took no more than an hour.
 While there are areas building up around the island, it’s still very much a peaceful refuge for those seeking closeness with nature.
 The market acts as the village with a few market shops and one 7-11.
 Bring cash because as far as I could see there were 2 ATM’s and they’re not easy to find.